Edge of Twilight (video game)

 Edge of Twilight is an action-adventure video game developed by JDJC and Fuzzyeyes Limited for PlayStation 3, Xbox 360 and Microsoft Windows.
 It started development in 2006 and has since been delayed, cancelled, and resurfaced several times.
 The company has announced the complete development of the game and is seeking funds via crowdfunding to pay off licensing fees so that the game can be released.

 Edge of Twilight was initially intended as the first entry in a series of video games of the same name.
 An iOS prequel, Edge of Twilight: Horizon was released.
-It was followed by Edge of Twilight: Athyr Above on March 28, 2013 for iOS.
+It was followed by Edge of Twilight: Athyr Above on March 28, 2013, for iOS.

 Plot

 The world of Hellayem has been ripped in two, the day and night are their own realms.
 There has been an ancient struggle caused by the greed for an isolated source of energy, between the industrial Atherns and the spiritually inclined Litherns.
 This struggle was caused by the imprisonment of the Litherns and the ensuing genocide of the Atherns, an apocalyptic event called The Rift.
 Lex is the only hope of Hellayem, he is the only half breed of these two oppositions and the only one who can exists in both the realms simultaneously.
-Rejected by society, he is caught in the midst of both civilizations and must travel through both realms to save them from destruction.
+A bounty hunter rejected by society, Lex is caught in the midst of both civilizations and must travel through both realms to save them from destruction.

-Story

-The game will focus around Lex, a half-breed who can bridge the gap between the realms of darkness and light.